Characters of the Overwatch franchise: Zenyatta

 Tekhartha Zenyatta is an omnic monk and wanderer.
+Belonging to an order of omnic monks in Nepal, he travels the world to try and bridge the world between omnics and humans and help others find inner peace.
 Rather than moving on foot, he floats above the ground in a meditative pose.
 He is surrounded by a circle of 8 floating metal orbs named the Orbs of Destruction (resembling prayer beads), which he can use to launch a form of energy to damage foes either one at a time or through a charged-shot.
-He can also cast these orbs onto teammates as Orbs of Harmony to regenerate health, or onto enemies as Orbs of Discord to lower their defenses.
+Zenyatta can cast an Orb of Harmony on a teammate to regenerate their health, and cast an Orb of Discord on an enemy to lower their defenses.
+His passive ability Snap Kick increases the damage and knockback of his quick melee.
 His ultimate ability is Transcendence, which makes him temporarily invulnerable and applies massive regenerative effects to his allies in a large radius around him.